meglou752/SEM-Group-Project/Use cases/use-case-10.md

 ### Trigger

-A request for data on population of all cities in the world ordered in descending order.
+A request for data on population of all cities in a country ordered in descending order.

 ## MAIN SUCCESS SCENARIO

-1. User requests population of all cities in the world
+1. User selects country
-2. System retrieves data for all cities in the world and orders in descending based on population
+2. System retrieves data for all cities in the country and orders in descending based on population
 3. User uses data for intended report

 ## EXTENSIONS